EleutherAI/website/content-blog/mad_research_update.md

 ## Adversarial image detection

 We conducted an exploratory experiment applying the same detectors to the task of detecting adversarial images for image classifiers.
-We focused on the mahalanobis distance, because it worked well in comparison to other detectors for the quirky models task and because it is quite simple.
+We focused on the Mahalanobis distance, because it worked well in comparison to other detectors for the quirky models task and because it is quite simple.
 We found that an activation-mahalanobis detector was able to detect adversarial images with an AUC of around 0.8 (layer-dependant) in a standard image classifier.
 It could not perform above chance for a robust classifier, however.
-Using attribution patching to approximate mean ablation along top principle components, on the other hand, had highly layer-dependant accuracy for a standard classifier.
+Using attribution patching to approximate mean ablation along top principal components, on the other hand, had highly layer-dependent accuracy for a standard classifier.
 Interestingly, exactly the same approach performed marginally better than chance in a relatively layer independent manner for the tested robust detector.
 We did not test how robust the detectors themselves were to adversarial attack.

 ![Comparison of adversarial image detectors by layer](/images/blog/mechanistic-anomaly-detection/adversarial_image.png) *Figure 6: Performance of different adversarial image detectors by layer and image model.
 Standard is a non-robust classifier, while [Carmon2019Unlabeled](https://arxiv.org/abs/1905.13736) is a robust model*